DMS*: Minimizing Makespan for Multi-Agent Combinatorial Path Finding: Experimental Results

-\subsection{Varying Number of Agents}
+\subsubsection{Varying Number of Agents}

-We first fix the map to be Random 32x32, and vary the number of agents $N=5,10,15,20$.
+We first fix the map to Random 32x32, and vary the number of agents $N=5,10,15,20$.
 We measure the success rates, the average runtime to solution and the average runtime for target sequencing per instance.
 The averages are taken over all instances, including both succeeded instances and instances where the algorithm times out.
-As shown in Fig.~\ref{dms:fig:resN}, \abbrDMS achieves higher success rates and lower runtime than the baseline \abbrMS for all $N$s.
+As shown in Fig.~\ref{dms:fig:resN}, \abbrDMS achieves higher success rates and lower runtime than the baseline \abbrMS.
 As $M$ increases from $20$ to $80$, both algorithms require more runtime for target sequencing.
 As $N$ increases from $5$ to $20$, agents have higher density and are more likely to run into conflict with each other.
-As a result, both algorithms time out for more and more instances.
+As a result, both algorithms time out for more instances.
 Additionally, \abbrMS spends almost all of its runtime in target sequencing, which indicates the computational burden caused by the frequent call of \abbrMHPP solver.
 In contrast, for \abbrDMS, when $N=5,10$, \abbrDMS spends most of the runtime in target sequencing, while as $N$ increases to $15,20$, \abbrDMS spends more runtime in path planning.

-\subsection{Different Maps}
+\subsubsection{Different Maps}

-We then fixed the number of agents to $N=10$ and test both algorithms in several maps of different sizes, as shown in Fig.~\ref{dms:fig:resMaps}. \abbrDMS outperforms \abbrMS in terms of success rates due to the alleviated computational burden for target sequencing.
-Furthermore, larger maps do not lead to lower success rates since larger maps can reduce the density of the agents and make the agents less likely to run into conflicts with each other.
-The Room 32x32 map is relatively more challenging than the other two maps since there are many narrow corridors which often lead to conflicts between the agents.
+We then fixed $N=10$ and test in maps of different sizes (Fig.~\ref{dms:fig:resMaps}). \abbrDMS outperforms \abbrMS in success rates due to the alleviated computational burden for target sequencing.
+Larger maps do not lead to lower success rates since larger maps can reduce the density of the agents and make the agents less likely to run into conflicts with each other.
+The Room 32x32 map is more challenging than the other two maps since there are many narrow corridors which often lead to conflicts between the agents.